clojurewerkz/quartzite.docs/articles/getting_started.md

 ### Project Maturity

-Quartzite is in the release candidates for 1.0.
+Quartzite is a fairly project.
+It is past the 1.0 release, about 1 year old with active use from day one.
 The API is locked down and new features are introduced only if they are really necessary.
-We expect
-1.0 to be released after most of the documentation guides are complete.

 ## Supported Clojure versions